The death of any dog is hard. The death of a Heart Dog – a canine soul mate – is much, much worse …

 “Roxanne Hawn has the rare gift of melding emotion and logic in good writing.
 She offers the practical advice of dealing with the day-by-day, step-by-step acceptance of the loss of a heart dog.
 Never preachy, never judgmental, this book offers the reader tools and the space to deal with the emptiness of losing a best friend.”

-Leland Dirks, author of Seven Dogs in Heaven
+Leland Dirks, author of Seven Dogs in Heaven and Angelo's Journey *among others

 "A hopeful, encouraging read.